 Facebook offers you a variety of ad formats for displaying your ads.
 The most important of these include the following options:

-Depending on which campaign target you choose at the beginning of your advertising campaign, different ad formats are available.
+Depending on the campaign goal you decide on at the beginning of your advertising campaign, you have different ad formats at your disposal.

 The most important KPIs

-Are already running Facebook campaigns and interested in how to evaluate and optimize them?
+Are you already running Facebook campaigns and you're interested in how to evaluate and optimize them?
 Then check out my article about the 9 most important Facebook Ad KPIs.

 How to get started with your Facebook Ads

 As mentioned before, you need a fan page to run Facebook Ads.
 In the best case, you'll have already created one for yourself or for your company.
 If not, you can do it via the following link: https://www.facebook.com/pages/creation/